Wusun: Migration to the Ili Valley

 The Xiongnu ruler was impressed with Liejiaomi, considering him a supernatural being, and adopted the child.
 When the child grew up the Chanyu made him leader of the Wusun and a Xiongnu general.
 He won many victories for the Xiongnu and the Wusun became powerful.
-Liejiaomi constantly requested the Xiongnu ruler for permission to avenge his father, and around 133–132 BCE, he successfully attacked the Yuezhi in the Ili Valley.
+Liejiaomi constantly requested the Xiongnu ruler for permission to avenge his father, and around 133–132 BC, he successfully attacked the Yuezhi in the Ili Valley.
 The Yuezhi then migrated to Sogdia and then Bactria, where they became unified under Kujula Kadphises and expanded into South Asia, founding the Kushan Empire, which at its peak under Kanishka stretched from Turpan in the Tarim Basin to Pataliputra on the Gangetic plain and played an important role in the development of the Silk Road and the transmission of Buddhism to China.

 The Wusun subsequently took over the Ili Valley, expanding over a large area and trying to keep away from the Xiongnu.
-According to Shiji, Wusun was a state located west of the Xiongnu.
+According to the Shiji, Wusun was a state located west of the Xiongnu.
 When the Xiongnu ruler died, Liejiaomi refused to serve the Xiongnu.
-The Xiongnu then sent a force against the Wusun but were defeated, after which the Xiongnu even more than before considered Liejiaomi a supernatural being, avoiding conflict with him.
+The Xiongnu then sent a force against the Wusun but were defeated, after which the Xiongnu considered Liejiaomi a supernatural being even more than before and avoided conflict with him.

 Establishing relations with the Han

-After settling in the Ili Valley the Wusun became so strong that the Han was compelled to win their friendship in alliance.
+After settling in the Ili Valley the Wusun became so strong that the Han were compelled to win their friendship in alliance.
 Chinese sources name the Scythian Sai (Saka), and the Yuezhi who are often identified as Tocharians, among the people of the Wusun state in the Zhetysu and Dzungaria area.
 The Wusun realm probably included both Yuezhi and Saka.
 It is clear that the majority of the population consisted of linguistically Iranian Saka tribes.